EPA608

-NOTE: IDI assumes that the individual taking the certification test possesses the knowledge of refrigeration.
+NOTE: IDI assumes that the individual taking the certification test possesses prior technical knowledge of refrigeration systems.

 Test Section: Morning